MyMCATAI/my-mcat/README_Docs/tasks/user-dennis/2-single-task-steps.md

    - No tracking of deeper navigation contexts (sections within sections)
    - No persistence of navigation state

-### Architecture Decision: Extend UISlice vs New ATSSlice
+### Architecture Decision: General Context vs Section-Specific Contexts

-#### Option 1: Extend UISlice (RECOMMENDED)
+#### Approach 1: Section-Specific Context Objects (Original)
 - **Pros**:
-  - Central location for all routing-related state
-  - Maintains separation of concerns (UI layer handles routes)
-  - Simpler integration with existing code
-  - Avoids creating extra slices for functionality closely related to UI
-  - More consistent with current architecture
+  - Clear organization by section
+  - Strong typing for each section's unique data
+  - Follows domain-driven design principles
+  - Easy to understand what belongs where

 - **Cons**:
+  - More complex nested structure
-  - UISlice becomes more complex
+  - Requires more code to update specific sections
-  - Could mix general UI state with route-specific logic
+  - May lead to duplication of similar structures

-#### Option 2: Create New ATSSlice
+#### Approach 2: General Context Object (RECOMMENDED)
 - **Pros**:
-  - Cleaner separation of concerns for ATS-specific state
+  - Simpler flat structure
-  - More scalable for future ATS features
+  - More flexible for changing requirements
-  - Progress tracking fits naturally in dedicated slice
+  - Easier to update single properties
+  - Cleaner for components that need a subset of properties
+  - Can still be type-safe with discriminated unions

 - **Cons**:
-  - Splits routing logic across multiple slices
-  - Duplication between UI and ATS routing logic
-  - Requires more coordination between slices
-  - More complex implementation
+  - May need careful property naming to avoid collisions
+  - Less obvious organization at a glance
+  - Potentially less strong typing

-### Decision: EXTEND UISLICE but with clear subsections
+### Decision: EXTEND UISLICE with a general context object

-The routing state should live in UISlice, but we'll create dedicated sections for different app areas:
+The navigation and context state should live in UISlice, using a general context object that adapts based on the current route:

 ```typescript
 // In uiSlice.ts